priyanka087/testci/README.md

 # JavaScript Hello World CI Pipeline

-This is a generic JavaScript development environment that I build from scratch in ["Building a JavaScript Development Environment" on Pluralsight](https://app.pluralsight.com/library/courses/javascript-development-environment/table-of-contents).
-This isn't tied to any specific JS framework.
+This is a generic JavaScript development environment that build from scratch

 ## Get Started